 Finally, the lamps were gathered into a whole and electrified, described by the artist as a statement about what constitutes a civilized and sophisticated society: “safe after dark and beautiful to behold.”

 Nowadays, during the museum’s visiting hours, Urban Light is experienced and enjoyed by over 1.5 million ticket holders annually and it has contributed greatly to The Los Angeles County Museum of Art being the fourth most geotagged museum on the globe.

 Search for Urban Lights

 The Leonardo DiCaprio Foundation Helps the Revitalization of the Artwork

 During the decade Burden’s Urban Light stood in front of The Los Angeles County Museum, the piece has become a Los Angeles icon and a hallmark of the local community.
 Michael Govan, LACMA CEO and Wallis Annenberg Director described the importance of the work with the following statement:

 The lampposts, hailing from all over Los Angeles and its vicinity, represent the diversity of our great city and the people who live here.

 In February 2018, The Leonardo DiCaprio Foundation decided to fund the replacement of all 309 incandescent light bulbs with LED bulbs in order to mark the 10th anniversary of Urban Light.
 This conversion to environmental bulbs ensures that the work of art will continue to be bright, accessible and environmentally friendly for future generations.

-My Foundation is proud to support LACMA as it transitions to new, energy efficient lighting for Burden’s Urban Light installation.
+My Foundation is proud to support LACMA as it transitions to new, energy efficient lighting for Burden’s Urban Light.
 It is my hope that leaders from other cultural, civic and private institutions will follow the example set by LACMA to examine the financial and environmental benefits of switching to LED lightbulbs in public places as a way to help combat climate change.